marianadesouzaaguiar/mini-seller-console/README.md

 ⚠️ If lead already exists as an opportunity: "This lead is already an opportunity!"

-Save Lead Changes – Toast appears: "Lead saved!"
+Save Lead Changes – Toast appears: "Lead saved successfully!"

 🧩 Components
 Dashboard.jsx – Main dashboard page with leads & opportunities tables